toraritte/knowledge-gaps/Nix-glob/nix-notes.md

    general  information.
 In  9, plenty  of descriptions mention overlays for example.

+   **Overlays**
+   *What problems does it solve?*
+   *What is it exactly?* Couldn't  figure it out from the summary, and  it doesn't logically follow  any other sections that would give this away.

+   *13. Coding Conventions* is a style guide.

 ### Ideas to improve the docs

  + **Show related commits to each manual.**